Poland at the 2006 Winter Olympics

 Poland competed at the 2006 Winter Olympics in Turin, Italy.

 Poland sent 45 athletes to the 2006 Winter Olympic Games, and snowboarder Paulina Ligocka was the flag bearer at the opening ceremonies, while biathlete Tomasz Sikora was the flag bearer at the closing ceremonies.

 Medalists

 Alpine skiing

 Note: In the men's combined, run 1 is the downhill, and runs 2 and 3 are the slalom.
-In the women's combined, run 1 and 2 are the slalom, and run 3 the downhill.
+In the women's combined, runs 1 and 2 are the slalom, and run 3 the downhill.